 My sister’s riding the bus right now.
 (My sister is riding the bus right now.)

 The verb HAS will be followed by the PAST PARTICIPLE form of a verb when it is used with the perfect tense.

 My sister’s BEEN studying English since Jr. High school.
 (My sister has been studying English since Jr. High school.) *Perfect tense

 From our example sentence, the word been is the past participle of the verb TO BE so we know that for the perfect tense past participle is followed by have or has.
 The contraction must be HAS.

 I haven’t seen the movie yet but my sister’s SEEN it and she said it was good.
 (I haven’t seen the movie yet but my sister has seen it and she said it was good.) *Perfect tense

 Again, the past participle SEEN follows the contraction ‘s, so we know it must be HAS.

-Get your FREE Present Perfect Continuous 16-page PDF + 8 more English PDFs by clicking the link below and joining my newsletter below.
+Get your FREE Present Perfect Continuous 16-page PDF + 8 more English PDFs by filling out the form below.

 Thanks for reading.